openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-arch-frontend-composability.rst

 Another related alternative we considered was to write our own module federation implementation using Vite for its build.
 This option significantly means there's even less documentation and no community support, and Vite lacks support excluding dependencies from its output bundle, similar to how `Webpack externals <https://webpack.js.org/configuration/externals/>`_ works.
 We would need a mechanism like this to support a custom implementation.

 For all these reasons, we've rejected a Vite-based implementation of module federation.
-If, at a later date, a more viable Vite implementation of module federation is available, we might strongly consider migrating to Vite to be a great way of improving the performance and developer experience of our frontend builds.
+If, at a later date, a more viable Vite implementation of module federation is available or we no longer have runtime remote discovery as a hard requirement, we might strongly consider migrating to Vite to be a great way of improving the performance and developer experience of our frontend builds.

 Piral
 =====